RolandExSauce/Website-VanillaJS-HTML-CSS/README.md

 - working with fetch API to load HTML files
 -  stuff like event listeners, query selectors, etc. for manipulating the DOM

-  that's basically it, the rest is basically just html and css mjs is used so that we dont we can use ecmascript features like import, export, etc.
+  that's basically it, the rest is basically just html and css - mjs is used so that we can use ecmascript features like import, export, etc.